Check If a Variable Exists in Bash Using If Statement

 checking variable using z option with set modifierAs the variable x is declared in the bash script, the “else” block of the script runs and the output shows that the “variable is set”.

-This -unset modifier with the -z option checks if the variable is unset and null.
-When you declare any variable containing no value, It returns as true.
+Similiarly, the -unset modifier with the -z option checks if the variable is unset and null.
+If the variable x is unset and null, the {x-unset} syntax replaces the value with the unset modifier, otherwise, it is not changed.
 That means it will execute the else block code if you define any variable that contains a value.

 #!/bin/bash